clairesrc/funmoney/README.md

 ```
 CAP=200
 CURRENCY=USD
+ENV=dev
+MONGODB_CONNECTION_URI="mongodb://root:example@mongo:27017/?maxPoolSize=20&w=majority"
 ```

 `CAP` is the monthly limit of disposable income you can spend per month.

 `CURRENCY` is the currency you'd like to track.

+`ENV` controls log levels and live-reload.
+Set to `prod` to disable live-reload polling and frontend logging.

+`MONGODB_CONNECTION_URI` points to the MongoDB instance.
+Can be left default if you're just going with the instance included in `docker-compose.yml`.

 Then run: